-As noted in September, the support within Teams for dynamic Office 365 groups was not fully supported, even if the functionality worked.
-Well, Microsoft has completed the tweaking to make sure that dynamic groups work as expected throughout Teams.
+As noted in September, the support for dynamic Teams was not fully baked, even if the functionality worked.
+Well, Microsoft has completed the tweaking to make sure that dynamic Azure AD groups work as expected for Teams.
 The November post about new functionality in Teams says:

 “You can now create teams backed by Office 365 groups with a dynamic membership rule for which membership is managed dynamically based on user or device properties in Azure Active Directory.
 If a user or device satisfies a rule for a group, they are added as a member, and when they no longer satisfy the rule, they are removed.

 - A hospital can create different teams for nurses and doctors that automatically reflect current staffing.